 Why invoice financing is crucial for bodyshops who invoice insurance companies

-A healthy cash flow is imperative to the ongoing success and growth of any business and in today’s economic climate, businesses need to take every opportunity to maintain their cash flow where possible.
-If you are a business that uses invoices to bill companies, you may fall subject to the long wait of repayment terms, meaning it could take months for them to settle what they owe to you.
+A healthy cash flow is imperative to the ongoing success and growth of any business.
+In today’s economic climate, businesses need to take every opportunity to maintain their cash flow where possible.
+If you are a business that uses invoices to bill companies, you may fall subject to the long wait of repayment terms.
+This means it could take months for them to settle what they owe to you.
 This can leave cash flow strained and suppliers left unpaid.

-For bodyshops who invoice insurance companies, you can also be left waiting up to 60 days or more to get paid for the work you undertake, however, this is where invoice financing can help and also how selling your invoices for their full value means you can get access to your money in as little as 24 hours.
+Body-shops who invoice insurance companies, can be left waiting up to 60 days for payment for the work you undertake.
+However, this is where invoice financing can help.
+It’s also how selling your invoices for their full value means you can get access to your money in as little as 24 hours.

 Let’s delve a little deeper into how invoice finance can benefit bodyshops, specifically those who invoice insurance companies.